-Holly is currently studying for her MA at Chelsea College of Arts
+Holly English is an interdisciplinary artist coming to the end of her MA at Chelsea College of Art.